 Class: 1 || The ruling gods are those such as The One and Death; the Void hydras may also fall into this category.
 Ageless, all-powerful, omnipotent.
 These creatures outrank all.

 Class: 2 || The greater gods are those that are split from the ruling gods, and have the ability to become a ruling god by combining powers with one another.
 The Ten, the Dark Five, and the Spiritual Gods fall into this category.
 All greater gods take the form of dragons or their related kin.

 Class: 3 || Lesser gods are those who fall beneath both the greaters and the ruling class; they may take the form of any animal, and rarely leave the Realm over which they reign.

+Class: 4 and 5 || Demigods are weak gods that reign over a singular, specific thing.
 The souls of balance, called the Ethers or Ether spirits, fall beneath the lesser gods.
 They retain the ability to bypass the Markers much like the gods, though they are incapable of weaving life as their superiors do.
-Demigods fit into this category as well, weak gods that reign over a singular, specific thing.

 Class: 6 and 7 || Beneath Ethers in power are the god-chosen dragon royals; this bloodline is the ruling class of both Felnova and Millirand.
 The Lords of Kurai - Death, Famine, Pestilence and War - are god-chosen as well, and are comparable to the royals in power.
 Spirit Kings are slightly stronger than both royals and Lords, but are restricted to serving the Spiritual Planes alone.